-Drupka Teshi(Last Updated 09 May, 2022)
+Drupka Teshi(Last Updated 03 Nov, 2022)

-He preached the path of Noble Truth which relieved men from the daily angst and made them aware of the right way of progress, to his followers at Sarnath also known as the Deer Park.
+He preached the path of Noble Truth, which relieved men from their daily angst and made them aware of the right way of progress, to his followers at Sarnath, also known as the Deer Park.